nishadkindre/nishadkindre/README.md

 ### Hi there 👋
 This is where I let my skills speak

-- 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning Python
+- 🌱 Learning and Educating Python
 - 💬 Ask me about anything related to Python
 - 🏋️‍♀️ Get in touch if any queries or need guidance on fitness n nutrition
 - 🙋‍♂️ Reach at Instagram @nishadkindre